TeRA: Vector-based Random Tensor Network for High-Rank Adaptation of Large Language Models: Experiments

 \subsection{Arithmetic Reasoning}

-We evaluated arithmetic reasoning capabilities of the fine-tuned model through the Math10k dataset from \cite{hu2023llm}, consisting of $10,000$ mathematical reasoning examples \cite{cobbe2021training, koncelkedziorskietal2016mawps, ling2017program}.
-Following the experimental setup in \cite{hu2023llm}, we select the best model checkpoint, based on the lowest validation loss, and evaluate it on two sub-tasks: AQuA \cite{ling2017program} and SVAMP \cite{pateletal2021nlp}.
-Test accuracies are reported in Table \ref{tab:maths}.
+We evaluated arithmetic reasoning capabilities of the fine-tuned model through the Math10k dataset from \cite{cobbe2021training, koncelkedziorskietal2016mawps, ling2017program}, consisting of 10, 000 mathematical reasoning examples.
+We considered two sub-tasks: AQuA \cite{ling2017program} and SVAMP \cite{pateletal2021nlp}.
+The test accuracies are reported in Table \ref{tab:maths}.

-\paragraph{Results.} TeRA consistently outperforms all baseline methods in AQuA and SVAMP, while requiring the least number of trainable parameters.
-As shown in Table \ref{tab:maths}, with the Llama–2‑7B backbone, TeRA achieves accuracies of \(24.41\%\) on AQuA and \(49.7\%\) on SVAMP, exceeding the strongest baseline by \(5.51\%\) and \(1.7\%\) absolute points, respectively.
-When applied to Llama–3‑8B, TeRA attains \(30.71\%\) accuracy on AQuA and \(73.1\%\) on SVAMP, outperforming HiRA (\(r=32\)) by \(0.79\%\) and \(0.3\%\) absolute points while using \(80\times\) fewer parameters.
+\paragraph{Results.} TeRA consistently outperformed all baseline methods in AQuA and SVAMP while requiring the least number of trainable parameters.
+As shown in Table \ref{tab:maths}, with the Llama–2‑7B backbone, TeRA achieved accuracies of \(24.41\%\) on AQuA and \(49.7\%\) on SVAMP, thus outperforming the strongest baseline by \(5.51\%\) and \(1.7\%\) absolute points, respectively.
+With Llama–3‑8B, TeRA obtains \(30.71\%\) on AQuA and \(73.1\%\) on SVAMP, outperforming HiRA (\(r=32\)) by \(0.79\%\) and \(0.3\%\) absolute points while using \(80\times\) fewer parameters.